 Fresh air and walks helped and I also needed to keep as mobile as possible.
 Work were absolutely amazing with me and Tess, Lizzie and Andrew were so caring!
 As were all my colleagues, but I have to really thank my bosses.
 I was so scared, but never showed it and they helped me so much.

 When I had my scans, it felt amazing to see our babies on the screen, but then I felt nervous meeting our multiple specialist afterwards.
 During one meet, pretty early on, he asked if I wanted to have a reduction and before he even finished his sentence, I jumped in and said no. “Oh, you know what that means?”, he asked.
 “Yes, I don’t want to abort any of our babies.
-We have made three babies, I am carrying three babies.
+My body has created three babies, I am carrying three babies.
 We are meant to have three babies”.
 I’ve heard that this is a standard question for high multiple pregnancies, but to hear it, is really hard.

 I was still so sick as I got past 20 weeks and my bump was getting very big!